 Again, bear with me.
 This will make about as much sense as Lady Gaga’s closet.

-Mayo possesses Saori (Possession’s weird enough but to do it when you’re not even dead yet and possessing someone who’s not even in your world?)
+Mayo possesses Saori.
 She tells Keisuke to say goodbye to everyone and that she’s disappearing.
 The link is then broken.

-As Nuriko tries to ask Taka if he’ll go back to his world, Taka responds by saying he wouldn’t because this is his rightful home after all…so, I guess Miaka’s just a pile of crap now?
+As Nuriko tries to ask Taka if he’ll go back to his world, Taka responds by saying he wouldn’t because this is his rightful home after all…So, I guess Miaka means nothing to you now?
 Way to love your wife.

 Miaka then possesses Mayo to give the group a pep talk.
 They believe it’s Mitsukake’s holy water at work healing her, but apparently the holy water is about as useless as regular water.
 No wonder it never got any screen time.

-The Suzaku seven fade away and Mayo, Miaka, and the Suzaku seven meet at a crossroads.
-Mayo and Miaka both recite the chant to summon Suzaku, the gang reappears, and the real Suzaku is summoned.
+Mayo, Miaka, and the Suzaku Seven meet at a crossroads.
+Mayo and Miaka both recite the chant to summon Suzaku, the gang reappears, and the real Suzaku appears.
 Taka then seems to channel the power of Suzaku himself and punches through the Shadow Suzaku making it disappear as quickly as it appeared.
 (There’s a final battle for you.
 A one hit K-O on an unoriginal, unmemorable villain.)

 Taka: “Darkness cannot exist where there is light.”